HOME

 History & Status of the Fishery

 Round Lake is located about two miles north of Garrison.
 There is a public access along the southwest shoreline.
 The lake supports diverse recreational opportunities due to its clear water, abundant sandy beaches, and moderate size.
-The fish community is relatively unique for the Aitkin area and provides angling opportunities for smallmouth and largemouth bass, walleye, northern pike, and black crappie.
-In addition to our standard fish population assessment methods, nearshore sampling using seining and backpack electrofishing was also conducted to estimate the index of biotic integrity (IBI), a fish based measure of overall lake health.
-The preliminary analysis indicated the IBI to be pretty good and to have changed very little since last conducted in 2008.
+The fish community is relatively unique for the Aitkin area and provides angling opportunities for Smallmouth and Largemouth Bass, Walleye, Northern Pike, and Black Crappie.
+It is managed primarily for Walleye and Smallmouth Bass.

-Maintaining the good bulrush beds is important for both fish and wildlife resources.
+Maintaining the substantial bulrush beds is important for both fish and wildlife resources, as well as water quality.
 In addition, coarse woody habitat such as fallen trees and branches offer additional habitat that should be left in place for the benefit of many fish species in Round Lake.
 While it can be inconvenient when a tree falls into one's dock or swimming area, consider moving it to an area along your shoreline that is clear of your activity, rather than removing it from the lake.
 Benefits of good habitat stewardship are often rewarded with good fishing.

 What is the average air temp for Round Lake?

 Looking forward to your next adventure at Round Lake?
 Don't forget to plan ahead!
 Weather can be unpredictable, but we've got you covered.
-On average, air temperatures during this time of year range from a high around 64°F (18°C) to a low around 38°F (3°C).
+On average, air temperatures during this time of year range from a high around 72°F (22°C) to a low around 48°F (9°C).
 Of course, these are just historical averages, so be prepared for anything Mother Nature throws your way.
 For the most up-to-date weather information, be sure to check out our Weather Bar located at the top of this page.

 Are there any state parks near Round Lake?